bogdanspn/wp-iconfinder-portfolio/README.md

 ## Roadmap

-* Update API calls to use username instead of user_id (easier for users to configure)
-* Remove user_id setting from settings panel (only need username)
 * Add ability to display all sets in a collection by collection_id
 * Move plugin menu to top-level, add sub-menus as need for help, promos, etc.
 * Allow multiple style identifiers